yaditydo/IT-Coding-Resources/README.md

 - [Null-Byte](https://null-byte.wonderhowto.com/)
 - [Bruce Schneier - A world renowned cryptogrpher born in the US mainly known for his assitance in constructing the Blowfish family pf ciphers.
 I higly reccomend giving his site a read.
 Extremely smart indivual with lots to learn from in security and cryptogrphic implementations and misonceptions](https://www.schneier.com/)
 -----------------------------------------------------------------------------------------------------------------------------------------------
-#### !!!Please be weary of malware and excersise proper caution when handling potentially dangerous files on these forums or anywhere!!! - In Fact probably don't download anything at all.
-It's just good information and tutorials!!!
+#### !!!Please be weary of malware and excersise proper caution when handling potentially dangerous files on these forums or anywhere!!! - Excesise Proper Caution at all times!!! - Educational purposes only.

 *"If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained, you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle."*
                                                                     **-Sun Tzu(The Art of War)**